ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 measurement.
 Measurements can have class, instance or group scope.
 This is typically determined by the triple's environment.

-Class measurements apply generally to all the attesters in the given class.
+Class measurements apply generally to all the Attesters in the given class.
-Instance measurements apply to a specific attester instances.
+Instance measurements apply to a specific Attester instances.
 Environments identified by a class identifier have measurements that are common to the class.
 Environments identified by an instance identifier have measurements that are specific to that instance.